- Chart

 Strengths

-- Extensive data analytics capabilities for targeted marketing and risk management.
+- Advanced data analytics and technology capabilities for personalization and risk management.

-- Diversified revenue streams across credit cards, banking, and auto finance.
+- Diversified product portfolio (credit cards, banking, auto finance).

 Weaknesses